shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 \*Required for reliable AtCoder contest information.
 The bot will fall back to AtCoder Problems API if not provided.

+## API Notes

+- **Codeforces API**: The bot uses the public Codeforces API which doesn't require authentication.
+API keys in the configuration are included for future compatibility but are not currently used.

+- **AtCoder Data Sources**: The bot uses three methods to fetch AtCoder contests, in order of priority:

+  1. **Clist.by API**: Requires credentials and provides comprehensive contest data
+  2. **Direct AtCoder Website**: Falls back to scraping the AtCoder website if Clist.by fails
+  3. **AtCoder Problems API**: Used as a last resort if other methods fail

+- **Extended Timeframe for AtCoder**: The bot looks up to 45 days ahead for AtCoder contests while respecting the standard timeframe (default: 7 days) for display and notifications.

 ## Timezone Configuration

 For Bangladesh time, use `TIMEZONE=Asia/Dhaka` in your .env file.
 This will display all dates and times in Bangladesh Standard Time (UTC+6).